Ray-ui/H-WILD/README.md

 ![heatmap](./fig/results.png)

-### How to access the dataset

 We believe that with these basic example codes, you will be able to quickly get started with our constructed dataset and extend it to various upstream tasks.

-If you use this dataset, please cite the following paper :

-**RLoc: Towards Robust Indoor Localization by Quantifying Uncertainty**